+I was the 2020 winner of the Acton Institute’s Novak Award, awarded annually to one young scholar conducting research on the connection between liberty and virtue.
 I live in Connecticut with my wife and two daughters.
 I enjoy rooting for Boston sports teams and playing Scrabble, chess, and pickup basketball in my spare time.